apache/druid/docs/design/architecture.md

 A Data server executes ingestion jobs and stores queryable data.

-Data servers divide operations between Historical and MiddleManager services.
+Data servers divide operations between Historical and Middle Manager services.

 #### Historical service

 [**Historical**](../design/historical.md) services handle storage and querying on historical data, including any streaming data that has been in the system long enough to be committed.
 Historical services download segments from deep storage and respond to queries about these segments.
 They don't accept writes.

-#### MiddleManager service
+#### Middle Manager service

-[**MiddleManager**](../design/middlemanager.md) services handle ingestion of new data into the cluster.
+[**Middle Manager**](../design/middlemanager.md) services handle ingestion of new data into the cluster.
 They are responsible for reading from external data sources and publishing new Druid segments.

 ##### Peon service

-[**Peon**](../design/peons.md) services are task execution engines spawned by MiddleManagers.
+[**Peon**](../design/peons.md) services are task execution engines spawned by Middle Managers.
 Each Peon runs a separate JVM and is responsible for executing a single task.
-Peons always run on the same host as the MiddleManager that spawned them.
+Peons always run on the same host as the Middle Manager that spawned them.

 #### Indexer service (optional)

-[**Indexer**](../design/indexer.md) services are an alternative to MiddleManagers and Peons.
+[**Indexer**](../design/indexer.md) services are an alternative to Middle Managers and Peons.
 Instead of forking separate JVM processes per-task, the Indexer runs tasks as individual threads within a single JVM process.

-The Indexer is designed to be easier to configure and deploy compared to the MiddleManager + Peon system and to better enable resource sharing across tasks.
+The Indexer is designed to be easier to configure and deploy compared to the Middle Manager + Peon system and to better enable resource sharing across tasks.
 The Indexer is a newer feature and is currently designated [experimental](../development/experimental.md) due to the fact that its memory management system is still under development.
 It will continue to mature in future versions of Druid.

-Typically, you would deploy either MiddleManagers or Indexers, but not both.
+Typically, you would deploy either Middle Managers or Indexers, but not both.

 ## Colocation of services